unicode-org/message-format-wg/exploration/open-close-placeholders.md

 * Introduces two new sigils, U+0023 NUMBER SIGN `#` and the U+002F SOLIDUS `/`.

-* As in HTML, differentiating "open" and "standalone" placeholders requires additional information not encoded in the bare syntax.
+* Introduces a new sigil position at the end of a placeholder for the self-closing standalone markup.

 * In Mustache, the `{{#foo}}`...`{{/foo}}` syntax is used for *control flow* statements rather than printable data.

 ### Standalone Markup

-_Standalone_ markup remains an open question.
-Three alternatives have been suggested:

-* Introduce additional syntax inspired by XML: `{#foo/}`.
+_Standalone_ markup is supported by syntax inspired by XML: `{#foo/}`.

 This approach encodes the _standalone_ aspect in the data model, and doesn't rely on external sources of truth, at the expense of introducing new syntax, which is admittedly a bit clunky.

 It also creates a dichotomy between standalone _markup_ and regular _placeholders_, which can be argued to be _standalone_ as well.

+Two alternatives have been suggested, and were considered insufficient:

 * Differentiate _open_ and _standalone_ elements based on the information stored in the registry, or based on some other external source of truth